 While hitch technology has come a long way, this basic design is responsible for the fifth wheel name.
 Old carriages in the 1800s had a horizontal ‘5th wheel’ that allowed the front axle to pivot.
 The name’s use was continued with the modern-day design for the 5th wheel truck hitch.

-It’s similar to the type of hitch used on semi-trucks, which means it’s safe, sturdy, and rated for heavy loads.
+It’s similar to the hitch used on semi-trucks, which means it’s safe, sturdy, and rated for heavy loads.
 At the front of the 5th wheel, there’s a “king pin” that locks into the U-shaped pin box in the bed of your truck, allowing you to safely pull the trailer.

-For more information on 5th wheel hitches, check out the following resources:
+Here’s more information on 5th wheel hitches:

 - The Common Fifth Wheel Hitch Mistake New Owners Make

-- Essential RV Hitch and Tow Basics for Travel Trailers and Fifth Wheels
+- RV Hitch and Tow Basics

-- Download a Fifth Wheel Hitch Checklist
+- Downloadable Fifth Wheel Hitch Checklist

-What are the Pros and Cons of Fifth Wheels?
+What Are the Pros and Cons of Fifth Wheels?

 The Advantages of 5th Wheel RVs

-The hitch design also provides a more secure connection than a typical ball hitch.
+- More Secure Hitch Connection.
 This stronger connection and high level of stability mean most 5th wheel trailers can be built with strong, sturdy, heavier, and often more luxurious materials and features.

 The Downsides of Fifth Wheel Trailers